jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many videos and images throughout this book.
 They help explain information faster, so why not.
 Keep in mind some videos have sound which you may have to enable to hear.
-I especially used YouTube videos to showcase how cool the internet is.
-Today, millions of regular people are communicating billions of ideas, opinions, and information with no middle-men to distort the messages.
-That's as historic as the printing press spreading books to Main Street for the first time.
-While I very much want to help creators and their audiences realize how important their work is, of course all credit for the media goes to them.
+I especially media to showcase how life changing the internet is.
+Today, millions of regular people are communicating billions of ideas, opinions, and information with no middle-men.
+That's as historic as the printing press spreading books to Main Street.
+While I very much want to help creators and their audiences realize how historic their work is, of course all credit for the media goes to them.

 Also, I use Star Wars, Star Trek, Harry Potter, and other pop culture stories.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
-Using familiar stories is a more natural way to explain between philosophy, politics, and real-life.
+Using familiar stories is a more natural way to explain philosophy, politics, and real-life.
 Likewise, all credit goes to the media's owners.

 # Introduction

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
 Doing all these things may change the world.
-But the government is so big, with so many politicians, civil servants, and interest groups fighting for control, it won't respond to your small voice.
+But the government is so big, with so many politicians, civil servants, and interest groups fighting for control, it will never respond to your small voice.
 Tears or cheers don't make a person powerful.

 Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world.
 Good decisions change and improve your world—giving you freedom from dependency and control over your part of society.
 And power is to politics what money is to finance.
 Your personal choices are your most powerful political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 Because civilization needs you.
 The Internet Age is trying to grow, but the established powers of the Industrial Age is suppressing it.
 The middle-class has to grab hold of modern tools and work together to regain control of our society.
-We won't be given happy lives again, we have to earn them, by upgrading our own civilization.
+We won't be given happy lives— we have to earn them, by upgrading our entire civilization to a new age.

 ## Looking Up

 Life improves with better technology.
 Deaths from disease, famine, and war have all gone down as our technological power has gone up.
-While naysayers love to spread depressing news about our world today, reading history is a reason to be optimistic.
+While naysayers love to spread depressing news about our world today, reading history justifies much human optimistism.
 Plagues used to wipe out 30-80% of our population.
 Famines were expected as a fact of life.
 The wonders of Nature were a complete mystery.
 For crying out loud, the month of March is named after "marching" to war because our ancestors did it so often.
-We have many problems today, but our medicine, agriculture, buildings—our technology has empowered humanity with a relatively wondrously healthy and safer life.
+We have many problems today, but our technology in medicine, agriculture, education has empowered humanity with a much healthier and safer life.

 Now we have computers and the internet.
 They are game-changers.
 Computers are three million times faster today than just 50 years ago.
-The internet is likewise getting so much better.
-Modern technology lets us keep fighting off pandemics, hunger, ignorance, and war—but only if we use them to keep inventing, and staying ahead of our problems.
+The internet is likewise getting so much faster and cheaper.
+Modern technology lets us keep fighting off pandemics, hunger, ignorance, and war—but only if we use them to keep inventing, and stay ahead of our problems.

 In Nature, lifeforms often evolve in jumps called eras and epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.